-This manually operated little box drives a small 12V / 0.5Adc motor and loop tuning capacitor.
+This manually operated little box drives a small 12V / 0.5Adc tuning motor.

-The tune motor must be able to run forwards and backwards by changing the polarity of its supply voltages.
+The used tune motor must be able to run forwards and backwards, by changing the polarity of its supply voltages.

 When a vacuum capacitor and end stops will be used,

 the end switches should change the motor polarity,

 and thereby the rotation direction of the motor and tuning capacitor.